HereIsMuhammad/iLoveSpace/MoonAPI_Demo-Astronomical_Dashboard-main/README.md

 - Data points per hour: 12 (one every 5 minutes)
 - Default location: London (51.4768, -0.0004)

-## 📝 License

-This demo code is available under the MIT License.
-Feel free to use it as a starting point for your own projects.

 ## 🔗 Links

 - [Moon-API Website](https://moon-api.com)